kanaria69/Mainecoco/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.